 - Visit the virtual exhibition hall – Virtual reality will take you on a journey through the exhibition booths where you can choose to explore any of the displayed material and information

-- Submit your abstract – Accepted abstracts will be published in an online supplement issue of Toxicon with open access for 6 months
+- Submit your abstract – Accepted abstracts will be published in an online supplement issue of Toxicon with open access for 6 months (submission closed)

 There is no charge for registration.
 Once you complete your registration, you will receive a pre-meeting survey to complete.
 Prior to the conference you will receive a confirmation-reminder email with a link to the virtual conference and sessions.

 You will need a reliable internet connection, a computer desktop, laptop or iPad with audio.
 The virtual platform is compatible with a PC and Mac.
 Participants must have Foxfire Browser or Google Chrome.
 Safari Browser is not supported by this virtual platform.
 It’s not recommend to view the conference on your mobile phone.